 Written by Tarja Laaninen (3rd edition, updated on 28.05.2019),

 In December 2016, the European Commission proposed to replace Regulation (EC) No 110/2008 – the Spirit Drinks Regulation – with a new one, with the aim of aligning it with the Treaty on the Functioning of the European Union (TFEU).
 The proposal mainly involves grouping the provisions adopted by the Commission into delegated and implementing acts.
 In addition, it replaces the existing procedures for the protection of geographical indications (GIs) of spirit drinks with new ones, modelled on the recently updated procedures for quality schemes applied to agricultural products and foodstuffs.

-According to spirits industry representatives, the proposal contains some substantive changes that need to be studied in detail to determine their impact.
+According to spirits industry representatives, the proposal contained some substantive changes that needed to be studied in detail to determine their impact.

 |Proposal for a Regulation of the European Parliament and of the Council on the definition, presentation and labelling of spirit drinks, the use of the names of spirit drinks in the presentation and labelling of other foodstuffs and the protection of geographical indications for spirit drinks|